A Brooklyn Backyard Renovation is an Oasis in the Big City

-- Where: Bedford-Stuyvesant neighborhood, Brooklyn, New York
+- Where: Bedford-Stuyvesant neighborhood in New York

-- Sweeten general contractor
+- With: Sweeten general contractor

 Planning out the backyard space

 Her Sweeten contractor started by clearing the yard entirely.
 They pulled up everything until they reached fresh dirt, making way for a clean slate.